natancabral/libraries-action-script-as3/README.md

 **The Adobe® AIR® technology enables developers to create and package cross platform games/apps for major platforms like iOS, Android, Windows and Mac OS.**

-> AIR is a deprecated multimedia software platform used for production of animations, ...
-It introduced the ActionScript 3.0 programming language, which supported modern programming practices and enabled business applications.

 [Adobe AIR](https://en.wikipedia.org/wiki/Adobe_AIR) provides a single set of APIs to build cross-platform desktop/mobile applications and games.
 [ActionScript 3](https://en.wikipedia.org/wiki/ActionScript) is the programming language for AIR.
 Powerful native functionality such as file system, SQLite, sensors are included by default.
 To add missing functionality, you can build ANEs (Air Native Extensions) coded in the native language (eg VC++ for Windows, Java for Android, Swift/Objective-C for iOS).
 To build mobile apps/games with GPU-rendered graphics, use the [Starling](https://gamua.com/starling/) framework and optionally the [Feathers UI](https://feathersui.com/).
 Adobe AIR is very popular in the mobile gaming space.

+> AIR **unfortunately** is a deprecated multimedia software platform used for production of animations, ...
+It introduced the ActionScript 3.0 programming language, which supported modern programming practices and enabled business applications.

-## Code
+## Code Sprite Sample

 ```as
 package com.example